Minor Classes for 2018

 ASW CHALLENGE COURSE

-Kids race through challenges like the monkey bridge, zip line and mud mountain while trying to beat their own best time.
+Kids race through challenges in teams of two like the monkey bridge, zip line and mud mountain while trying to beat their own best time.
 Students will get VERY dirty and MUST wear secure closed toed shoes.
 Ages 10-18

 Ella Brown Dunn

 Come and see why clay has been an honored art form for thousands of years!
 Students will have time for both group projects as well as free expression time.
 We will use special clay that will allow you to take your masterpieces home the same day you create them!
 Bring a box to transport your treasures!

 Get up close and personal with reptiles and amphibians.
 This is a brief introduction to these misunderstood animals.
 Ages 8-18

 Students will learn about our state insect – the monarch butterfly – and its importance as a valuable pollinator in the ecosystem.
 They will identify the life cycle stages, make seed balls for starting mini butterfly gardens at home.
 Students will also make butterfly and larva crafts to take home.
 Ages 7-11